 - Current thoughts about what you hope to achieve in your leadership practice going forward.

 Two letters of reference should consist of the following:

-- Professional Reference: This reference letter should focus on your work related achievements and contributions, your leadership abilities and approach, special and outstanding features of your career, and values exemplified in your practice.
+- Two Professional References: These reference letters should focus on your work-related achievements and contributions, your leadership abilities and approach, your character, special and outstanding features of your career, and values exemplified in your practice.